lkoepsel/hello/README.md

 Exit nano using *Ctrl-S* *Ctrl-X*

-Run the following commands to create service and test it. (*Go to step 4 and confirm the hello message appears*):
+#### 2.4 Run the following commands to create service and test it.

+(*It helps to go to step 3 on your host system and confirm the hello message appears*):

 ```bash
 sudo chmod 644 /lib/systemd/system/hello.service
 sudo systemctl daemon-reload